 What application control is

 Application control is a security approach designed to protect against malicious code (also known as malware) executing on systems.
-When implemented properly it ensures that only approved applications (e.g. executables, software libraries, scripts and installers) can be executed.
+When implemented robustly, it ensures only approved applications (e.g. executables, software libraries, scripts, installers, compiled HTML, HTML applications, control panel applets and drivers) can be executed.

 While application control is primarily designed to prevent the execution and spread of malicious code, it can also prevent the installation or use of unapproved applications.